-Undocumented workers are entitled to California workers’ compensation benefits but do not receive Social Security and Medicare.
-Since they will not receive Medicare benefits, there is no MSA.
+Undocumented workers are entitled to workers’ compensation benefits but do not receive Social Security and Medicare.
+Since they will not receive Medicare benefits, there is no Medicare set-aside account.

 When an injured worker is considering settling his or her case, the possibility of an MSA is an important factor to consider.

-Any time a California injured worker is on Medicare, the insurance company must report the worker’s injury to Medicare.
+Any time an injured worker is on Medicare, the insurance company must report the worker’s injury to Medicare.
 Medicare will then send the injured worker a notice that the workers’ compensation insurance company is primarily responsible for payments for medical treatment for the work injury.

 When an injured worker’s condition has stabilized at the permanent and stationary date, the treating doctor can determine the future medical care an injured worker may require.